mpv-player/mpv/DOCS/man/options.rst

 ``--no-sub``
     Do not select any subtitle when the file is loaded.

+``--quvi-fetch-subtitles=<yes|no>``
+    Toggles fetching of subtitles from streaming sites with libquvi.
+Disabled by default, because it's unreliable and slow.
+Note that when enabled, subtitles will always be fetched, even if subtitles are explicitly disabled with ``--no-sub`` (because you might want to enable subtitles at runtime).

+    Supported when using libquvi 0.9.x.

 ``--secondary-sid=<ID|auto|no>``
     Select a secondary subtitle stream.
 This is similar to ``--sid``.
 If a secondary subtitle is selected, it will be rendered as toptitle (i.e. on